Core Idea

 • Compile-time dependencies: Services include library code directly, creating version coupling between consumers and the library

-• Appropriate for infrastructure concerns: Well-suited for cross-cutting technical concerns like logging, monitoring, security, and serialization
+• Appropriate for infrastructure concerns: Well-suited for cross-cutting technical concerns like logging, monitoring, and security utilities that don’t carry domain logic

-• Problematic for domain logic: Including business logic or domain models creates tight coupling and breaks bounded contexts
+• Problematic for domain logic: Including business logic or domain models creates tight coupling and breaks bounded contexts—Sam Newman calls this “subtle coupling” that erodes service boundaries

 Why It Matters

-The Shared Library Pattern represents a critical architectural trade-off in distributed systems.
-While it enables efficient code reuse for genuine cross-cutting concerns, overuse creates the very coupling microservices architectures aim to avoid.
+The Shared Library Pattern represents a critical architectural trade-off.
+Overuse creates the very coupling microservices aim to avoid.
 Understanding when shared libraries strengthen architecture (infrastructure concerns) versus when they create anti-patterns (domain logic sharing) is essential for maintaining service autonomy.
-The pattern’s coupling implications directly impact deployment independence, team autonomy, and system evolution speed—core benefits organizations seek from microservices.
-As Sam Newman emphasizes in Building Microservices, shared libraries introduce “subtle coupling” that erodes the boundaries between services, making seemingly independent services actually interdependent through versioned artifacts.
-Architects must weigh code duplication costs against coupling costs, often accepting strategic duplication to preserve service independence.
+Architects must weigh code duplication costs against coupling costs—the pattern’s coupling implications directly impact deployment independence, team autonomy, and system evolution speed.

 Sources